Bayesian Quantum Amplitude Estimation: Bayesian inference

 Doing $\mathbf{P}( \theta) = \mathbf{P}( \theta \mid D)$ gives us posterior expectations.
 We can then obtain measures of uncertainty, like the variance, which are useful for quantifying our confidence in the final results.
 But the usefulness goes beyond that: we can evaluate utility functions in a \textit{look-ahead} scheme.
 For instance, we can estimate how much a given experimental control, or sequence thereof, is expected to reduce the variance.
 We can thus sweep over potential experimental controls and choose the ones expected to produce better results; for instance, a lower uncertainty, or higher information gain.
 This is called Bayesian experimental design, and can be used to attain Heisenberg-limited estimation \cite{higgins2007}.

-In figure \ref{fig:inference}, it would take the form of an \textit{a priori} optimization of $\vec m$, the sequence of controls, considering expectations over the prior.
+In Figure~\ref{fig:inference}, it would take the form of an \textit{a priori} optimization of $\vec m$, the sequence of controls, considering expectations over the prior.
 However, the quality of the predictions is heavily dependent on the accuracy of the distribution; that is, how close it is to reality (a Dirac delta function on the real value).
 Thus, this choice may be unsatisfactory, especially in the case of uninformative priors.

 Instead, we can unfold the inference process into several steps, considering intermediary distributions $\mathbf{P}( \theta \mid D_0)$, $\mathbf{P}( \theta \mid D_0, D_1)$, and so on.
 The freedom to do so stems from the structure of Bayes' rule: one may do a bulk update based on a complete dataset, or consider the data incrementally.
 In the second case, the posterior of one iteration becomes the prior for the next, allowing empirical knowledge to inform the latter's controls.
 The inference process can then occur \textit{online} and adaptively, exploiting all available information at each point.
-There are additional benefits to this approach, to be discussed in section \ref{sub:exp_design}.
+There are additional benefits to this approach (Appendix~\ref{app:expdesign}).

-We adopt this adaptive approach for QAE.
-Figure \ref{fig:update} depicts the structure of such a scheme.

-Here we consider a single datum per iteration, but the process can be done with arbitrary granularity, dividing the measurements into blocks of several and considering a chunk of data per step.
+We adopt this adaptive approach for QAE, as reflected in Figure~\ref{fig:update}.
+We consider a single datum per iteration, but the process can be done with arbitrary granularity, dividing the measurements into blocks of several and considering a chunk of data per step.
 There are multiple trade-offs involved.
-Such details on the experimental design are discussed in section \ref{sub:exp_design} and appendix \ref{app:expdesign}, where we also introduce problem-tailored tricks to cut back on the optimization cost (the most resource-intensive sub-routine).
+Such details on the experimental design are discussed in Appendix~\ref{app:expdesign}, where we also introduce problem-tailored tricks to cut back on the optimization cost.

 In this way, we can guide the inference process according to the most up-to-date knowledge.
 In BAE, noting that optimization cost per measurement is considerable, and bound to yield smaller returns in the initial measurements due to the minimal accumulated knowledge, we choose to start this adaptive optimization only after an initial phase.
 In this initial phase, we perform \textit{wNshots} non-amplified ($m=0$) measurements.
 We call this phase a \textit{classical warm-up}.
 Once it is completed, we begin the adaptive phase, having accrued information that will make it more gainful, before it becomes increasingly so as the learning proceeds.